Vulva: Surgery

 Genitoplasties are plastic surgeries that can be carried out to repair, restore or alter vulvar tissues, particularly following damage caused by injury or cancer treatment.
 These procedures include vaginoplasty and vulvoplasty, which can also be performed as a cosmetic surgery.
 Other cosmetic surgeries to change the appearance of external structures include labiaplasties.
-Some of these procedures, vaginoplasties and vulvoplasties, are also carried out as sex reassignment surgeries.
+Some of these procedures, vaginoplasties and vulvoplasties, are also carried out as gender-affirming surgeries.

 The use of cosmetic surgeries has been criticized by clinicians.
 The American College of Obstetricians and Gynecologists recommends that women be informed of the risks of these surgeries.
 They refer to the lack of data relevant to their safety and effectiveness and to the potential associated risks such as infection, altered sensation, dyspareunia, adhesions, and scarring.
 There is also a percentage of people seeking cosmetic surgery who may be suffering from body dysmorphic disorder and surgery in these cases can be counterproductive.